 This post may contain affiliate links which means we make a commission at no extra cost to you

 The Aran Island’s are starting to climb up high on everyone’s Ireland bucket list and all for a good reason.
-They are rich in culture, home to crystal clear waters and are the perfect destination for those with a sense of adventure.
-Today we are going to discuss the top things to do in Inis Mór, the largest of the 3 Aran Islands.
+They are rich in culture, home to crystal clear waters and are the perfect destination to add to your Ireland Itinerary if you have a strong sense of adventure.
+Today we are going to dive a little Off Ireland’s Beaten Path and discuss the top things to do in Inis Mór, the largest of the 3 Aran Islands.
 But before we dive in, I want to discuss some very important questions.

 Where is Inis Mór?